-Following the amendments, superannuation is now treated as 'property' and is able to be 'split' by agreement or court order.
+Since 2002, superannuation is now treated as property and is able to be split by agreement or court order.
 Whether or not a superannuation interest will in fact be split and in what proportions will depend upon the circumstances of the case.

-Potentially, the superannuation policy can be "split" in any percentage (it does not have to be 50/50) however a split does not mean a payout of the policy, rather it is a "rollover" of an interest.
+Potentially, the superannuation policy can be "split" in any percentage (it does not have to be 50/50%) however a split does not mean payout of the policy, rather it is a "rollover" of an interest.
 A fund of less than \$5,000 cannot be split.